marsel-edu/docs/privacy-policy.md

 ## Collection of Your Personal Information

 In order to better provide you with the services offered, Company may collect personally identifiable information, which falls into categories such as identifiers and customer records information.
 These may include: first and last name; mailing address; billing address; e-mail address; phone number; **voice recordings**; **AI transcriptions**; **speaker identification data**; and information from documents you choose to upload such as resumes and other personal documents.
-This builds on your prior collection list.

 Company may also collect or generate additional information in connection with 94Talent’s evaluation features, including: